angular/angular/aio/content/guide/router.md

 If you wanted to, you could redefine the `AppComponent` template with *Crisis Center* routes exclusively:
 In sum, you can write applications with one, two or more levels of routing.
-The link parameters array affords the flexibility to represent any routing depth and any legal sequence of route paths, (required) router parameters and (optional) route parameter objects.
+The link parameters array affords the flexibility to represent any routing depth and any legal sequence of route paths, (required) router parameters, and (optional) route parameter objects.

 {@a browser-url-styles}

+{@a location-strategy}

 ## Appendix: *LocationStrategy* and browser URL styles